danieldong51/nuggets-game/DESIGN.md

 ### Major data structures

 The server has one major data structures: the _game_ struct, which is a single global variable accessible to both the client and server.
-The _game_ struct keeps track of a list of _players_ struct in _game.players_, the master _grid_ struct in _game.masterGrid_, and the /_spectator_ struct with _game.spectator_.
+The _game_ struct keeps track of a list of player struct in _game.players_, the master grid struct in _game.masterGrid_, and the spectator struct with _game.spectator_.

 ## Testing Plan